Student Accessibility Services

 Formerly Student Disability Services

 Western New England University (WNE) and Student Accessibility Services (SAS) recognize that students with disabilities represent an equally important aspect of diversity as any other student on campus and are an integral part of our community.
 We are committed to ensuring equal access to all campus related programs and activities.
-Through reasonable accommodations and support, students who qualify under Section 504 of the Rehabilitation Act and the Americans with Disabilities Act Amendments Act (ADAAA) are empowered to participate fully in the activities of the College.
+Through reasonable accommodations and support, students who qualify under Section 504 of the Rehabilitation Act and the Americans with Disabilities Act Amendments Act (ADAAA) are empowered to participate fully in the activities of the University.

 In collaboration with faculty and staff from across campus, SAS coordinates accommodations for students with documented disabilities related but not limited to: